 Have you ever wanted to be at the wheel of an important piece of shoreline history?

-Well, the will be giving its annual trolley car operator training course in February and March.
+Well, the Shoreline Trolley Museum — portions of which sit in both East Haven and Branford — will be giving its annual trolley car operator training course in March.

 And no prior experience is required.
 The training course will provide complete "rails-up, hands-on" instruction in the safe and proper operation of a trolley car and how to interact with visitors.

 Volunteer operators come from all walks of life and work varied schedules.

 "Some contribute dozens of days each year, others just a few, but either way the net contribution to the museum is significant, as can be the benefit to you as you learn new skills and meet new and interesting people," the officials stated.